A look at where Democratic President Barack Obama and Republican presidential rival Mitt Romney stand on a selection of issues, in brief:

 Romney: No constitutional rights for foreign terrorism suspects.
 In 2007, refused to rule out use of waterboarding to interrogate terrorist suspects.
 In 2011, his campaign said he does not consider waterboarding to be torture.

 Obama: Ended the Iraq war, increased U.S. troop presence in Afghanistan then began drawing down the force with a plan to have all out by the end of 2014.
 Approved U.S. air power in NATO-led campaign that helped Libyan opposition topple government.
 Major cuts coming in the size of the Army and Marine Corps as part of agreement with congressional Republicans to cut military spending over a decade.

 Romney: Proposes increase in military spending.
-Endorses 2014 end to U.S. combat in Afghanistan, subject to conditions at the time.
+Endorses 2014 end to U.S. combat in Afghanistan.
 Would increase strength of armed forces, including number of troops and warships, adding almost $100 billion to the Pentagon budget in 2016.
 In addition, criticized congressional Republicans for negotiating a deficit-cutting deal with the White House that will mean automatic and massive cuts in Pentagon spending next year if federal budget deal is not reached in time.

 Associated Press writers Ben Feller, Matt Apuzzo, Ricardo Alonso-Zaldivar, Stephen Ohlemacher, Alan Fram, Dina Cappiello, Ken Thomas, Jim Kuhnhenn and Christopher S. Rugaber contributed to this report.